Mrmachinepro/Mr.Machine_scan/README.md

 # Mr.Machine_scan
-web site scanning tool for XSS this tool very usefull for mentionig cross site scripting Vulnerability
+web site scanning tool / XSS
 ________________________________________________________
 # how to use it :
 ________________________________________________________________